ppy/osu-wiki/news/2026/2026-03-20-project-loved-march-2026.md

 [![](/wiki/shared/news/2026-03-20-project-loved-march-2026/245945.jpg)](https://osu.ppy.sh/community/forums/topics/2189677)

-[Glutamine - Tokyo Teddy Bear](https://osu.ppy.sh/beatmapsets/245945#osu) by ::Spectator::{ user=702598 }, [aigoh](https://osu.ppy.sh/users/4005683), ::Artavia::{ user=879224 }, [Dark Fang](https://osu.ppy.sh/users/717228), ::HelloSCV::{ user=798743 }, [scanter](https://osu.ppy.sh/users/1742622), and ::val0108::{ user=243917 }\
+[Glutamine - Tokyo Teddy Bear](https://osu.ppy.sh/beatmapsets/245945#osu) by ::Spectator::{ user=702598 }, ::aigoh::{ user=4005683 }, ::Artavia::{ user=879224 }, ::Dark Fang::{ user=717228 }, ::HelloSCV::{ user=798743 }, ::scanter::{ user=1742622 }, and ::val0108::{ user=243917 }\
 204 BPM, 3:00 | 2.13★ – 6.05★\
 *description written by ::chiv::{ user=6701656 }*

 Some vintage consistency is headed your way for this month's grandpa pick.

 [Glutamine - Tokyo Teddy Bear](https://osu.ppy.sh/beatmapsets/245945#osu) is a throwback to a simpler time.
-Built off the foundations laid by legendary mappers like ::HelloSCV::{ user=717228 }, [Dark Fang](https://osu.ppy.sh/users/717228), ::Spectator::{ user=702598 }, and of course ::val0108::{ user=243917 }, this set takes you straight back to 2013 with multiple difficulties that capture that classic mapping style.
+Built off the foundations laid by legendary mappers like ::HelloSCV::{ user=717228 }, ::Dark Fang::{ user=717228 }, ::Spectator::{ user=702598 }, and of course ::val0108::{ user=243917 }, this set takes you straight back to 2013 with multiple difficulties that capture that classic mapping style.
 From the raw density to the slider design and sharp angle patterns, this mapset offers a refreshing contrast to the many modern styles we see today.

 Make sure you vote yes!